J.D. Hopkins.com Article Archive section: 2005 |

 |"It's cutting-edge muzak from God" - Professor Don Huber||

 |"Music like this makes even celestial bodies lean in and listen" - Kirk Nesset WARC FM|

 |"This is space jazz at its most exquisite: jam-based and spontaneous even while focused, emotionally coherent" - Kirk Nesset WARC FM|

 It is music that reaches you on the primal level of rhythm.
 It is also music that uplifts, excites, and transports you.
 And listening to tracks recorded by J.D. and the Sons of Rhythm is hearing music in its raw and pure form - before it is harnessed and made more conventional by composition, arranging, production, marketing and promotion.

 The musicians in this group are trained in the spontaneous creation of music, in many forms and styles.
 This means they are used to handling the raw energy of music, and allowing that creativity to flow through them to you via their recordings.

-These spontaneous recordings are one-time musical events, captured on CDR Audio Discs and released in two-disc sets.
-In addition to the nine existing CD sets totaling eighteen sides of music, four more double-CD sets are being completed and made ready for release over the next few months.
+These spontaneous recordings are one-time musical events, captured in Digital and released in two-disc sets.
+In addition to the nine existing Album sets totaling eighteen sides of music, four more double-Album sets are being completed and made ready for release over the next few months.
 These eight sides comprise months of recordings with old and new members in varieties of combinations and numbers.